greatcouncil/greatcouncil/_emojis/coding_horror.md

 title: coding_horror
 img: coding_horror.png
 ---
 *(dev)* Logo of the famous programming blog http://codinghorror.com.
-Use to indicate that a piece of code needs some srious refactoring.
+Use to indicate that a piece of code needs some serious refactoring.